better-internet/radworks-docs/docs/understanding-radicle/radicle-versus-github-gitlab.md

 ### Authorship

-**Radicle** automatically verifies all user artifacts, like comments, issues, and code reviews, through cryptographic keys, ensuring you know who you're collaborating with even if you don't know their "true" identity.
+**Radicle** automatically verifies all user artifacts, like [issues](using-radicle/issues.md) and [code reviews](using-radicle/track-review-merge.md), through cryptographic keys, ensuring you know who you're collaborating with even if you don't know their "true" identity.

 **GitHub** and **GitLab** support signing code commits with GPG, but not issues, comments, or pull requests.